oloapinivad/MiLES/README.md

 the script: if your file is corrupted you need to remove it by hand.
 You can use both geopotential or geopotential height data, the former will be automatically converted.
 To simplify the analysis by R, the CDO "-a" is used to set an absolute time axis in the data.
+A new version of this file ("ecmwf_z500_prepare.sh") is provided to run with ECMWF data structure: it is clearly evident that you can think about personalize this script in order to tailor it on your data structure.

 * "eof_fast.sh" and "eof_figure.R".
 EOFs are computed using CDO in bash environment by the former script, while the latter provides the figures with an R script.
 EOFs signs for the main EOFs are checked in order to maintain consistency with the reference dataset.